chessset5/validcloudfilenamepackage/README.md

 ## package version
 This is the package version of the app valide cloud rename.
 It has the intent to learn packaging in python.

+## This project is not complete
+This will be updated and cleaned up at a later date.